Sherpa Fire: Events

 By Thursday morning, the smoke was visible as far south as South Bay, Los Angeles as well as in Antelope Valley prompting the Los Angeles Fire Department to issue a statement regarding multiple 9-1-1 calls being received for the smell of smoke.
 On the evening of Thursday 16, the sundowner winds resurfaced and once again forced the closure of the 101.

 On Friday morning, the Santa Barbara County office of emergency services declared a state of emergency for the region.
 Additionally a Red flag warning was issued for the region effective through Saturday at 6:00am.
 While firefighters battled the fire into the weekend, they were aided by weather changes which included reduced winds and higher humidities as the red flag conditions never truly emerged.

 On June 27, officials announced that the estimated containment date had been delayed until July 7.
-According to a Forest Service Spokesman, the final 7% of the perimeter was in extremely rough terrain that was close to impossible for hand crews or bulldozers to reach.
-Due to the difficulty of access the fire remained only 96% contained on July 9 and the estimated containment date was pushed back to July 21.
-Due to favorable conditions, on July 12, the Sherpa fire was 100% contained ahead of schedule.
+According to a Forest Service Spokesman, the final 7% of the perimeter was in extremely rough terrain on which it was "nearly impossible for hand crews and bulldozers to construct traditional containment lines".
+Due to the difficulty of access the fire remained only 96% contained on July 9 and fauthorities estimated it would taken until the twenty-first for the fire to be fully contained; conditions improved, however, and the fire reached 100% containment on July 12.
 Because of the threat of flare ups within the burn area, patrols continued for several days.

 Effects

 At the peak of the fire, nearly 2,000 firefighters were assigned to the incident.
 Approximately 19 residents lost power as Southern California Edison was forced to shut down transmission lines that passed through the fire ground.

 More than a week after the fire broke out, Refugio State Beach reopened to visitors on June 26.
 While no specific monetary assessment was made public, owners of the general store that services campers in the campground said they "lost a lot of business during the time the campground was closed."

 Following the fire, the El Capitán State Beach Campground was expected to remain closed for weeks.
 The campground itself was not damaged but a water treatment plant that services the campground sustained major damage.

-Air quality advisories were put into effect on June 17 as haze and falling ash were visible in Los Angeles County.
-The Santa Barbara County AIr Pollution Control District released a statement that said, in part, that while winds are dispersing some of the smoke, there are still pockets of poor air quality as a result of smoky conditions.
+Air quality advisories were put into effect on June 17 due to haze; on June 21 he Santa Barbara County Air Pollution Control District released a statement that said, though conditions had improved, there remained "pockets of poor air quality" in the county.

 Name

-The fire, which started on La Scherpa Ranch, had its name misspelled in the first written dispatches of the incident.
-While intended to be named after the ranch on which the fire started, the 'c' in Scherpa was omitted.
+Though the fire originated on La Scherpa Ranch, the name was initially mispelled as "Sherpa" in early dispatches and news reports.
 According to a spokesman with the United States Forest Service, "once the name of a fire is entered into the national fire reporting and naming system, it can't be changed.
 Doing so would confuse administrators, make the name unsearchable in records, and so on."